Abubakar-doc/Smart-Packing-List-Manager/README.md

 - Add local storage to save the list between browser sessions.
 - Allow users to create categories for items.
 - Implement a feature to share packing lists.

----

-## 🤝 Contributing

-Contributions are always welcome!
-Feel free to fork the project, open an issue, or submit a pull request.

----

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).

----

-## 📧 Contact

-Created by [Abubakar](https://github.com/Abubakar-doc) — feel free to reach out for feedback or suggestions!

----

-Let me know if you’d like to customize any section or add more details! 😊